IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/code-lists.md

 _([examples-dm/code-lists-open-code-list-2.json](./examples-dm/code-lists-open-code-list-2.json))_

-If resolved, the URI should all information regarding the custom code as any code define in the [ONE Record coreCodeLists ontology](https://onerecord.iata.org/ns/coreCodeLists) (i.e.:[EAW](https://onerecord.iata.org/ns/coreCodeLists#SpecialHandlingCode_EAW)).
+If resolved, the URI should all information regarding the custom code as any code define in the [ONE Record Code Lists ontology](https://onerecord.iata.org/ns/code-lists) (i.e.:[EAW](https://onerecord.iata.org/ns/code-lists#SpecialHandlingCode_EAW)).
 An alternative approach is to return the CodeListElement in JSON format, as demonstrated in the example below:

 ```http
 --8<-- "Data-Model/examples-dm/code-lists-open-code-list-2-lo-example.json"